The World Naked Bike Ride is a once-a-year clothing optional bicycle ride that happens in approximately 70 cities around the world.

 AFTER THE RIDE

-Please like and follow our Facebook page to keep up to date with all WNBR Melbourne updates.
+Please like and follow our Facebook page to keep up to date with the latest WNBR Melbourne updates.

 World Naked Bike Ride (WNBR) is a global event, with similar rides happening in other cities in Australia and overseas.